emerald-geomodelling/terrainy/README.md

 Example:

 `import terrainy`\
-`from terrainy import  terrainy_shp, download, getMaps, wcs_connection, export `
+`from terrainy import  terrainy_shp, download, getMaps, wcs_connect, export `

 Load the shapefile you'd like to get a terrain surface for